Men’s Essential 20 Piece Wardrobe

 BROWN LEATHER BELT

 If you have brown shoes (and you should because they are on this list!) you will need a belt to match.
 Always, always match your belt with your shoes.
+If you can’t find a belt to match exactly, custom needlepoint belts are always an option.

 Depending on your location and climate, the type of overcoat will vary – but everyone should have one.
 I love my Burberry classic light weight trench coat; invest in a quality overcoat and you will look the finished article.